barnabyw/revenues/README.md

 ## Output
 - CSV files with daily price spreads and arbitrage revenue results.
-- Summary of results across all files and configurations saved in `central_results_2.csv`.
+- Summary of results across all files and configurations saved in `arbitrage_results.csv`.

 ## Configuration
 - Adjust the following parameters in the script as needed: